Camping Adventures at Dominguez – Escalante Canyon, Colorado

 Generally, spring would be a time for rafting not swimming.
 Fall is probably a great time to visit the area for playing in the water.

-At first, I got Escalante-Dominguez area in Colorado confused with the Escalante Grand Staircase area in Utah.
+At first, I got Escalante canyon in Colorado confused with the Escalante Grand Staircase area in Utah.
 Totally different areas with different managing agencies in different states.
 So, I’m not a good trivia partner.

 There are 3 turn offs from highway 50 depending on where you are going.
 You can read more about it on the BLM website or contact the office (970)244-3000.
 A couple of web sites describe the hikes and petroglyphs, climbing routes and rafting tours.